Great Tribulation: How to Discern Truth from Deception

 1. Triumphal Entry (Matthew 21:1-11)

-The day Jesus spoke about the great tribulation would have been the Monday prior to the Friday of his crucifixion.
-Jesus entered Jerusalem on Sunday–Palm Sunday.
-We call the event the Triumphal Entry (Zec 9:9).
+The day Jesus spoke about the great tribulation would have been the Monday before the Friday of his crucifixion.
+Jesus entered Jerusalem on Sunday—Palm Sunday.
+We call the event the Triumphal Entry (Zech 9:9).

 2. Cleansed the temple (Matthew 21:12-15)

-After proclaiming himself as the king by riding into Jerusalem on the donkey (Zec 9:9), Jesus rode to the temple.
+After proclaiming himself king by riding into Jerusalem on the donkey (Zech 9:9), Jesus rode to the temple.
 The first act of the proclaimed king was to cleanse the temple.
 He said the religious system had made it a den of thieves (Matthew 21:13).

 Jesus began healing the blind and the lame.
-He began to have a Benny Henn meeting there in the temple.
-As this was happening the children were rejoicing saying Hosanna to the son of David.
+He also began having a Benny Henn meeting in the temple.
+As this happened, the children rejoiced and said, ” Hosanna to the son of David.”

 a. first confrontation (v15-17)

-The chief priests and the scribes were upset.
-Jesus had run people out of the temple, he was healing others, and the children were rejoicing calling Jesus the son of David.
+The chief priests and scribes were upset.
+Jesus had run people out of the temple; he was healing others, and the children were rejoicing, calling Jesus the son of David.
 The Bible says these religious leaders were sore displeased.
-As Jesus and the Jewish leaders confronted, Jesus quoted from Psalm 8:2 and then left the temple.
+As Jesus and the Jewish leaders confronted each other, Jesus quoted from Psalm 8:2 and then left the temple.

 It will become very apparent the purpose of Christ was to sore displease the Jewish leaders.